7 Bad Graphic Design Habits to Lose

 The goal is to continue creating additional and enhanced ideas.
 So, separate generating from analysing by creating a lot of ideas before evaluating their value.

 - Confined by artificial limits – Everyone is a creation of their experiences, and any limitations are self-inflicted.
 Therefore, they are really false limitations which can become a bad habit.
 A designer needs to force themselves to move away from what is comfortable in order to allow the creative ideas to break through.
 They need to try to step out of their comfort zone and be open to whatever comes along.
 Today something may seem impossible but tomorrow it is achievable.

-Ben Brychta – MBA student from San Jose, CA. He is big movie classics fan and loves to share his opinion on different thing happening in the spheres of the film industry, design and lifestyle.
+Author Bio: Ben Brychta – MBA student from San Jose, CA. He is a big movie classics fan and loves to share his opinion on different thing happening in the spheres of the film industry, design and lifestyle.
 You can contact him through his Twitter or Facebook

 If you wish to discuss how we can develop your brand or provide graphic design for your product or business, email us: firstname.lastname@example.org